 How To Tie an Overhand Knot

-- Pull the short end of string back on itself and create a loop
+- Pull the short end of the string back on itself and create a loop

-- Tuck in short end through the loop
+- Tuck in the short end through the loop

-- Pull the both ends until the knot is tigh
+- Pull both ends until the knot is tight

 How To Tie a Half Knot

-- Hold the two ends of string in each hand
+- Hold the two ends of the string in each hand

 - Bring the left-hand string over the right